Skip to content

 * You have deployed a cluster on {ocp-product-title} 4.19 or later.

-* You are logged in to the {ocp-product-title} either through the web console as a user with the `cluster-admin` role, or with the `oc login` command, depending on the installation method.
+* You are logged in to the {ocp-product-title} cluster either through the web console as a user with the `cluster-admin` role, or with the `oc login` command, depending on the installation method.

 .Procedure